ccardea/stt/index.md

 Each module is tested separately and the application as a whole can be tested by passing `test=True` as a parameter to the startup code.

 ### Simple Configuration
 Two of my objectives for this project were to keep it simple and to get it up and running quickly.
 Towards those ends, I decided that, instead of a full relational database with foreign keys and referential integrity, I would use a single database table for the time records, and JSON files for projects and activities.
 The JSON files are simple and flexible, and can be modified in any editor.
 For a project like this, the ease of administration far outweighs any potential loss of data integrity.
-For more details, please see README.md on the main project page.
+For more details, please see README.md on the [main project page](https://www.github.com/ccardea/stt).

 ## Easy to Install and Run
 Simple Time Tracker is very easy to install and run.
 I encourage everyone to give it a try.
-You can download or clone the project [here](https://www.github.com/ccardea/stt).
+You can download or clone the project from the [Github Repository](https://www.github.com/ccardea/stt).

 ## Development Time
 2022-02-11 - 2022-02-16: 6 days inclusive.